Energy performance standards

-A 3-stage set of realistic and workable energy performance standards lies at the heart of the CarbonLite Programme.
+Realistic and workable energy performance standards lie at the heart of the CarbonLite programme.
 Applicable to both residential and non-residential buildings, these performance standards act as clear and achievable targets designed to help guide all those involved in the delivery and use of energy-efficient, low-carbon new-build properties.

 Expressed in terms of energy use and CO₂ emissions per square metre and year, the standards are based on a combination of limits on space heating energy consumption, primary energy consumption and CO₂ emissions.
 They can also be expressed as the percentage saving in energy and CO₂ relative to the same building type in the existing building stock.
 The standards also expect buildings to be monitored post-occupancy.
 This enables us to measure any gap between design intent and actual performance, and to achieve the levels of real-world accuracy required to make a significant impact on CO₂ emissions.